 Dr. Salz received her PhD in Genetics at the University of California, Davis and did her post-doctoral studies at Princeton University.
-She joined the faculty at Case Western Reserve School of Medicine in 1987 and is now a Professor in the Department of Genetics and Genome Sciences with a secondary appointment in the Center for RNA Science and Therapeutics and is a member of the Molecular Oncology Program, Case Comprehensive Cancer Center.
+She joined the CWRU faculty in 1987 and is now a Professor in the Department of Genetics and Genome Sciences.
+She holds a secondary appointment in the in the Center for RNA Science and Therapeutics and is a member of the Molecular Oncology Program, Case Comprehensive Cancer Center.
 Dr. Salz has served on editorial boards for scientific journals, on advisory committees for the Genetics Society of America, on the National Drosophila Society Board of Directors, and on grant review panels for the American Cancer Society, National Science Foundation and National Institutes of Health

 We are interested in sex determination and germ cell biology.
 Our experimental approaches are broad, bringing together advanced genomic, molecular and genetic technologies.

 Germs cells are the cells that give rise to sperm or eggs.
 In most sexually reproducing animals, the cells that will become germ cells are set-aside during embryogenesis.
 Germ cells then migrate to the developing gonad, which will form ovaries in females and testes in males.
 There, germ cells will ultimately differentiate into sperm or eggs.
 Whether germ cells succeed in making eggs or sperm depends on a number of factors, including preservation of sexual identity.
 In humans, defects in sex-specific programming interferes with germ cell development, leading to infertility and germ cell tumors.
 Although rare, germ cell tumors are the most frequent cause of cancer in young men and represent the majority of ovarian malignancies in young women.
 Despite its importance to human health and reproduction, how germ cell sexual identity is secured is poorly understood.